Basis for the Range Rule of Thumb and the Empirical Rule. In Exer... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the area under the standard normal distribution curve between z = -3.5 and z = 3.5.
-This area represents the proportion of data within 3.5 standard deviations of the mean.
+The question asks us to find the area under the standard normal distribution curve between z = -1 and z = 1.
+This corresponds to the proportion of data within 1 standard deviation of the mean in a standard normal distribution.

-Step 2: Recall that the standard normal distribution is symmetric about the mean (z = 0).
-The total area under the curve is 1, which corresponds to 100%.
+Step 2: Recall the properties of the standard normal distribution.
+The standard normal distribution is symmetric about the mean (z = 0), and the total area under the curve is 1, representing 100% of the data.

+Step 3: Use the z-scores provided (z = -1 and z = 1) to find the cumulative probabilities.
+The cumulative probability for a z-score represents the area under the curve to the left of that z-score.
+To find the area between z = -1 and z = 1, calculate the cumulative probability for z = 1 and subtract the cumulative probability for z = -1.

 Verified video answer for a similar problem: